lukeWaninger/hcds-final/final_project_plan.md

-# Final Project Plan - Wildfire Cause Prediction and Analysis
+# Final Project Plan - Wildfire Source and (Location?)
+Prediction and Analysis
 Luke Waninger

 DATA 512 Human-Centered Data Science

-University of Washington, Fall 2018
+The University of Washington, Fall 2018

 ## Introduction
-Wildfires have been a big topic in the recent news with devasting effects across the western coast of the United State.
-So far this year, we've had less burn than 2017 but the current fire in California is the largest in state history and still burns rapidly.
-Last year, we had almost 2 billion dollars of losses across the United States as a result of wildfire damage; the most in history.
-The risks of wildfires continue to climb as scientists discover linkage between the two.
-N. P. Gillett et. al. performed a comprehensive study on various effects showing an positive trend in wildfire burn area is strongly correlated with a positive trend in temperature and greenhouse gasses during the fire season in British Columbia.
+Wildfires have been a big topic in the recent news with devasting effects across the western coast of the United States.
+So far this year, we have had less burn than 2017, but the current fire in California is the largest in state history and still burns rapidly.
+Last year, we had almost 2 billion dollars of losses across the United States as a result of wildfire damage which has been the highest in history.
+Risks of wildfires continue to climb as scientists discover alarming links between rising greenhouse gasses, temperature, and wildfire severity.
+N. P. Gillett et al. performed a comprehensive study on the relationship between the two and concluded with overwhelming confidence that a positive trend exists between them.
+Rising greenhouse gasses could be playing a significant role in the prevalence and severity of forest fires.

-Key to understanding the overall problem is the double edged sword that forests play in climate change.
-They are both a cause and effect of climate change.
-The burns put an alarming amount of smoke in the air that both increase atmospheric greenhouse gasses and pollutes the air we breathe while the trees themselves play a vital role in the carbon cycle.
+Key to understanding the overall problem is the double-edged sword forests play in climate change; they are both a cause and effect.
+The wildfires both increase atmospheric greenhouse gasses and destroy the integral vegetation to the planet's carbon cycle.
 The Paris Agreement has specifically mentioned the importance of this and insists that countries protect against deforestation.
-Not only is the world at large pushing to keep the forests we have but here at home we've began to employ them as major combatants in the fight against climate change.
+Not only is the world pushing to keep the forests we have but here at home, we have begun to employ them as significant combatants in the fight against climate change.
 California has led the way with their proposed carbon plan.
-It proposes methods to reshape parts of their existing ecosystem to take make their forests even more efficient at removing carbon.
+It proposes methods to reshape parts of their existing ecosystem to make their forests even more efficient at removing carbon.
+Stopping deforestation would significantly promote the UNs progress towards reaching goals outlined in the Paris Agreement.

-But this won't work if they keep burning.
-The goal of this project is two fold.
-One, to understand the independent variables and correlation effects in a combined dataset of the Fire Program Analysis (FPA) reporting system, NOAAs Global Surface Summary of Day Data (GSOD) 7, and  NASA's biomass indicators.
-And two, to train and assess a model for predicting the cause (and possibly impact?) of a wildfire.
-Identifying the source of a wildfire is a difficult task for investigators.
-Developing an understanding of the independent variables could help local authorities identify neighborhoods and other land areas with higher risk of fire danger.
-And, developing a prediction model could give valuable insights to direct causal investigations.
+However, this will not work if the forests continue in the same destructive cycle with our ecosystem.
+The goal of this project is two-fold.
+One, to understand the independent variables and correlation effects in a combined dataset of the Fire Program Analysis (FPA) reporting system, NOAA's Global Surface Summary of Day Data (GSOD) 7, and  NASA's biomass indicators.
+Two, to train and assess a model for predicting the reason a wildfire started. (and possibly impact? location?)
+Identifying the source of is a difficult task for investigators in the wild.
+The vastness of land covered is much larger than the matchstick or location of a lightning strike.
+Developing an understanding of the independent variables could give authorities valuable direction as to where to begin their search.

 ## Data
-Three data sources will be used for this project.
-The main data source was found through Kaggle and contains 1.88 million wildfires that occured in the US.
-The original data was curated by United States Department of Agriculture ([Forest Service](https://www.fs.fed.us/)) and can be found at [link](https://www.fs.usda.gov/rds/archive/Product/RDS-2013-0009.4/).
+Three data sources are to be used for this project.
+The primary data source was found through Kaggle and contains 1.88 million wildfires that occurred in the United States from 1992 to 2015.
+This  data contains the primary labels to be used as target variables.
+The United States Department of Agriculture curated the original data ([Forest Service](https://www.fs.fed.us/)) and can be found at [link](https://www.fs.usda.gov/rds/archive/Product/RDS-2013-0009.4/).
 The second is the GSOD data curated by [NOAA](https://www.noaa.gov/).
-And finally, the National Air and Space Association hosts a dataset with valuable biome information at the ORNL Distributed Active Archive Center for Biogeochemical Dynamics ([DAAC](https://daac.ornl.gov/NPP/guides/NPP_EMDI.html)).
+Finally, the National Air and Space Association hosts a valuable biome dataset at the ORNL Distributed Active Archive Center for Biogeochemical Dynamics ([DAAC](https://daac.ornl.gov/NPP/guides/NPP_EMDI.html)).
+This information will give valuable information to make inferences in regards to my research questions.

 ### USDA Forest Service
-Detailed metadata for the dataset can be found at - [Spatial wildfire occurrence data for the United States, 1992-2015](https://www.fs.usda.gov/rds/archive/products/RDS-2013-0009.4/_metadata_RDS-2013-0009.4.html).
+Detailed metadata for the dataset is being hosted at - [Spatial wildfire occurrence data for the United States, 1992-2015](https://www.fs.usda.gov/rds/archive/products/RDS-2013-0009.4/_metadata_RDS-2013-0009.4.html).
 The following table shows a data dictionary of the independent variables I will be using for the analysis and learning.
-This list does not consitute all variables in the original dataset but the variables I will be using.
-The descriptions were pasted from the original defined in the [metadata](https://www.fs.usda.gov/rds/archive/products/RDS-2013-0009.4/_metadata_RDS-2013-0009.4.html)
+This list does not constitute all variables in the original data set but the variables I pan to use in my work.
+Variable descriptions were pasted from the original defined in the [metadata](https://www.fs.usda.gov/rds/archive/products/RDS-2013-0009.4/_metadata_RDS-2013-0009.4.html)

 | Variable Name    | Data Type | Description |
 |------------------|-----------|-------------|